 More specifically, let's talk about how to lighten up (and veganize!) green bean casserole.

 Because with all the rich, heavy sides on our Thanksgiving table, this is one recipe we definitely prefer to keep on the healthy side.
 Plus, why mess with a rich, heavy cream (or cream-of-whatever) sauce when you can pack it full of veggies with no one the wiser?

 We use our favorite Magic Cauliflower Cream Sauce here to mimic a traditional cream-of-mushroom soup.

 What's Magic Cauliflower Cream?
-In a nutshell, it's a cauliflower and veggie stock purée that takes the place of dairy-based sauces in our favorite recipes (think alfredo, mashed potatoes, or creamed corn!)
+In a nutshell, it's a cauliflower and veggie stock purée that takes the place of dairy-based sauces in our favorite recipes (think cauliflower fettuccine alfredo, cauliflower mashed potatoes, or cauliflower creamed corn!)